 However, after you microneedle your face, all of your pores will be wide-open.
 Even with a good primer, you could stand to clog up your pores and give yourself a bad acne breakout or even cysts.

-Now that we’ve gone over some of the things that you should avoid after microneedling let’s take a look at some of the things that you should apply to your face to facilitate fast healing and skin regeneration.
+Now that we’ve gone over some of the things that you should avoid after microneedling let’s take a look at some of the things that you should apply to your face during the first few days to help along the post-treatment recovery process.

-If you have a good moisturizer on-hand, apply it immediately after dermarolling.
-This will help to reduce the inflammation, and since your pores are open, it will allow the moisturizer to seep deep inside and fully hydrate your skin.
+If you have a high-quality moisturizer on-hand, apply it immediately after dermarolling.
+This will help to reduce the inflammation.
+And since your pores are open, it will allow the moisturizer to seep deep inside and fully hydrate your skin.

 The L’Oreal Skincare Revitalift Derm Hyaluronic Acid Face Serum is an excellent choice.